-- Request for a stipend of up to a $3,640 maximum (requires 35 hours per week for 10 weeks).
-You can also request a reduced stipend and calculate per hour ($10.40 paid per hour).
+- Request for a stipend of up to a $4,130 maximum (requires 35 hours per week for 10 weeks).
+You can also request a reduced stipend and calculate per hour ($11.80 paid per hour for summer 2020).

 - Request a letter of support from either a professor you have had in past or current coursework in the discipline of the proposed research, or your current academic advisor.
-Your research mentor should not write this letter.
+Your research mentor should not write this letter unless you are applying to be a Presidential Research Fellow.
 This letter should be submitted via the online Student Applicant Support form.

 Mentors need to prepare the project budget and justification for both the 1) budget and 2) number of student hours per week to be spent working on the project.
 This should be submitted via the online Summer Fellows Faculty Mentor Information form.

-All application components are due by Friday, April 6, 2018.
+All application components are due by Friday, April 24, 2020 at midnight.

 Email Center Director Dr. Kristin Picardo (email@example.com) or stop by her office, ISHS 203.